Great Leaders are Flexible

 • Do I encourage my employees to be flexible in times of change?

-Improve Your Flexibility
+Ways to Improve Your Leadership Flexibility and Adaptability

-Appreciate the versatility of flexibility: The ways in which a leader can be flexible are infinite.
+The ways in which a leader can be flexible are infinite.
 Different leaders will face different challenges, and each leader will need to recognize and seize opportunities for flexibility within their own sphere of influence and action.
 For example, here are only a few cases in which flexibility can improve the performance of leaders.
-Firstly, flexibility can help solve difficulties in communicating or connecting with employees.
-Everyone will have different listening, learning, or comprehension styles, and a flexible leader should not only understand this concept, but also act on it.
-Identify how an employee needs a leader to communicate and change your approach to fit this model1.

-Secondly, leaders need flexibility when interacting with individuals from different fields, industries, or cultures.
-Global organizations and interdisciplinary teams try to capitalize on the differences in education, experience, and knowledge of diverse individuals.
-Leaders must be able to let go of their usual routines and embrace the styles of others when working with individuals different from themselves.
 Finally, large changes in tools, technology, or work styles are common as technology advances and companies seek greater efficiency.
 Leaders must be able to roll with these changes, keep up with changing trends in their work, and adapt new behaviors to match the rate of progress.
-Many individuals are hesitant or uncomfortable with change, but an effective leader needs to be able to recognize, accept, and welcome change to stay at the top of their game.
+Many individuals are hesitant or uncomfortable with change, but an effective adaptable leader needs to be able to recognize, accept, and welcome change to stay at the top of their game.

-Foster flexible employees: Leaders aren’t the only individuals who need to be flexible for a company to be successful.
+Leaders aren’t the only individuals who need to be flexible for a company to be successful.
 Encouraging employees to be more flexible in their own work will help develop their flexibility skills.
-Followers who are more flexible understand the need for changing behaviors with changing circumstances.
+Team members who are more flexible understand the need for changing behaviors with changing circumstances.
 If employees understand the value of flexibility, they will be more open to any changes suggested by their leaders.
 Fostering employee flexibility also allows individuals to try new behaviors in their own roles, thus improving their problem solving and increasing their sense of control over their own work.
 Employees given the trust and freedom to try new approaches feel a greater sense of ownership in their work and are generally more productive2.

-1. Look for opportunities to be more flexible.
 It is easy to fall into routine in many parts of daily life.
 And often, the opportunity to be flexible is overlooked or unrecognized.
 Leaders can learn to identify situations in which flexibility might be a valuable resource.
 An example of this could be when a familiar situation changes, or when new problems arise.
 Before facing new situations or challenges, consider what your initial response to this challenge would be.
 Is this behavior chosen because it is the most effective approach?
 Or is it chosen because you often approach new situations in the same way?
 Try to tailor your responses to the actual situation at hand.
 Over time, leaders can become more comfortable with ambiguity.
 This subsequently allows them to not only display flexibility, but to also do so with ease and comfort.

 Resources